-I wish to make special mention of two retiring Directors, Chris MacDonald and Peter Bone.
-Chris had been a Director of the Board for 27 years and retired in June 2020.
-In that time, he had been Chair of the Finance Committee from 1993 to 2002 and Vice Chair of the Board 2002 to 2016.
-Chris served during some challenging times at FCCS and was noted for his probing questions of management, where his financial expertise came to the fore.
+I wish to make special mention of retired Director, Terry O'Brian.
+Terry had been a Director of the Board for 13 years and retired in February 2021.
+In that time, he had been Vice Chair of the Audit and Risk Committee and was a member of the Risk Committee until his retirement.